Skip the Plastic

 Our mission for 2018 is to reduce our plastic footprint.

-Thanks to David Attenborough’s Blue Planet documentary 2017/18 has been a turning point in highlighting the dangers of excess plastic on our planet
+Thanks to David Attenborough’s Blue Planet documentary the past few years have been a turning point in highlighting the dangers of excess plastic on our planet

 Steps we have taken to reduce our plastic footprint

 - Stopped using bin liners in all guest bedrooms

 - Only use degradable or compostable liners in communal bins

 - Phasing out the sale of plastic products and replacing with non-plastic (and biodegradable) alternatives such as bamboo